afshinamighi/Courses/ConcurrentCSharp/Exercises.md

 3. [~ 30 min ] **MergeSort**: One of the challenges in designing a concurrent program is to recognise potential concurrent tasks.
 In Week 1, ignore the class named **ConcurrentMergeSort** and its todos.
 	1. Among various sort algorithms one of the well-known ones is named **merge sort** algorithm.
 Read and understand how this algorithm works.
-You can use the following sesources: [check here](https://www.hackerearth.com/practice/algorithms/sorting/merge-sort/visualize/) , or [here, just don't forget to choose right settings](https://visualgo.net/bn/sorting?slide=1).
+You can use the following resources: [check here](https://www.hackerearth.com/practice/algorithms/sorting/merge-sort/visualize/) , or [here, just don't forget to choose right settings](https://visualgo.net/bn/sorting?slide=1).
 	2.	**Note**: In week three you will be asked to implement a concurrent version of this algorithm.
 Therefore, this exercise is crucial to understand and share your ideas.
 		1. If you checked the visual algorithm displayed from the above links you should have noted that changes the order and rebuild the re-organised data, can you find these 2 methods in the code?
 		2. How can we make it run faster if we had multiple processors available?